zhiburt/gotestlint/README.md

 ```
 $ gotestlint .
-lint.go:20:there're not have any tests for LintFiles
+lint.go:20:function LintFiles is not covered any tests
-lint.go:47:there're not have any tests for String
+lint.go:47:function String is not covered any tests
 ```

 if there're all functions covered by tests,